SolderingKnowledge/algorithms/README.md

+# Algorithms in javascript

     Algorithms will help you to approach to a problem in multiple ways and to find more effective ways to solve it.
     Learning algorithms will help you in many ways to grow as a programmer.